ChickenProp/LW_Darwin_contest/README.md

         self.method1()
         module1.function1()

+# How to check my bot will be recognized by the other clones:
+The extra.py file, in addition to emulating the contest's extra module for your testing purposes, also has an additional testCloneCompatibility() function.
+This function simulates the game conditions.
+If your bot is successfully recognized by the reference bot, you're in the green.

-# How to submit?
+# How to submit:
 Before submitting, double-check that:
-+ it's time to submit the code and the common code will not be updated (**it's not time!**)
++ it's time to submit the code and the common code will not be updated (it's time)
 + the part of your code before payload is identical to the one here.
     You can use this tool to check: https://www.diffchecker.com/
-+ your payload has all lines with at least 8 leading whitespaces (or empty or only whitespace lines)
++ your payload has all lines with at least 8 leading whitespaces (or empty or only whitespace lines) The extra.py module has the function testCloneCompatibility() to run a check of both the part before payload and the part after.

 The submit form is here:
 https://docs.google.com/forms/d/e/1FAIpQLScEQSwbn2RKFq_ZeJBIRjzsA5015QgS_p5HrJI4qJxDj-5FPA/viewform